HIMALAYA TECHNOLOGIES TO ENTER CRYTPOCURRENCY MARKET

-Mr. Grover, who is our control shareholder, has agreed to enforce the judgment and seek control of the defendants' public companies Net Savings Link, Inc. and China Food and Beverage Co.
-(OTC: NSAV & OTC: CHIF), obtain their crypto businesses, fintech investments and other assets, and combine them with Himalaya.
+Mr. Grover, who is our control shareholder, has agreed to enforce the judgment and seek control of the defendants' public companies Net Savings Link, Inc. and China Food and Beverage Co. (both publicly traded on OTC Markets), obtain their crypto businesses, fintech investments and other assets, and combine them with Himalaya.
 Any transactions will be subject to independent valuation and analysis and compliance with US GAAP, regulatory rules, and legal requirements.

 Summary of Investments and Assets of Net Savings Link, Inc.: